julieeckstrom/julieeckstrom.github.io/_projects/calia.markdown

 ## Challenege

-CALIA by Carrie Underwood is a Dick's Sporting Goods women's athleisure brand.
+<a target="_blank" href="http://www.caliastudio.com/home/index.jsp">CALIA by Carrie Underwood</a> is a Dick's Sporting Goods women's athleisure brand.
 We were challenged with creating an eCommerce experience for the new product line that would launch a month away.

 ## Process